FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

-Each registered student organization shall submit the following to the vice chancellor of student services:
+Each registered student organization shall submit the following:

 Loss of Registration

-Upon written notice, a student organization's registered status may be revoked by the vice chancellor of student services if the organization:
+Upon written notice, a student organization's registered status may be revoked by the vice president of student services if it:

-A student organization whose registered status has been revoked may appeal to the Chancellor, who may take appropriate action regarding the issue.
+A student organization whose registered status has been revoked may appeal to the College President, who may take appropriate action regarding the issue.
 If the organization is not satisfied with the decision, it may appeal that decision to the Board.